 - Instant application shutdown

-How to be compliant with the Essential Eight application hardening control
+How to be Compliant with the Application Hardening Control

 The Australian Signals Directorate recommends the following strategies for achieving application hardening control compliance: